 - All but the latest one

 - Older than 1 year (default)

 - Older than 2 years

-To automate the task, there is also a command-line tool named fhmanagew.exe.
+To clear older versions of file history backups, there is also a command-line tool named fhmanagew.exe.
 FhManagew.exe deletes file versions that exceed a specified age from the currently assigned File History target device.

 FhManagew.exe -cleanup 45

 Note: If no files match the age criteria you specified (files older than 45 days), the following message would appear.

 Choose a shorter period of time and try again.